Innocent Victims: Design and creation

 The statue was designed by London-born sculptor William Mitchell, who had worked for the Al-Fayed family for more than 40 years, and was cast in bronze using the lost wax method at the Bronze Age Foundry in East London.
 It depicts Diana and Dodi facing each other, clad in loose clothing that clings to their bodies.
 They are said to be dancing in Mediterranean waves.
 Dodi's right arm is raised and appears to be releasing a large bird, said to be an albatross symbolising "freedom and eternity".
 Diana's left arm is also raised, gripping Dodi's hand.
 Their other arms are below their waists, the fingers just touching.
 There is a forward momentum in their poses, Diana's right leg bent and exposed by a dress cut to the top of her thigh.
 Dodi's right leg is completely off the base of the statue.
 Both are barefoot.
-The inner curve of the wings of the bird has been described as forming a double D. The statue drew criticism for its artistic merit.
+The inner curve of the wings of the bird has been described as forming a double D. The statue drew criticism for its perceived lack of artistic merit.

 Mitchell also designed the Egyptian escalator at Harrods and the associated carvings, which form the background to both of the Dodi and Diana monuments.